Coconut Curry Soup

 🗒 Substitutions

-• Coconut Oil: swap for any kind of cooking oil like olive oil or avocado oil
+• Coconut Oil: Swap coconut oil for any kind of cooking oil.
+I recommend using olive oil or avocado oil.

-• Coconut Milk: I promise this won’t have a heavy coconut flavor to it but you can always swap for another milk product
+• Coconut Milk: I promise this Coconut Curry Soup will not have a heavy coconut flavor, but you can always substitute another milk product.

-• Coconut Aminos: This can be swapped with soy sauce instead
+• Coconut Aminos: This can be swapped with soy sauce for a similar flavour profile.

-• Tofu: Swap for cooked chicken if you aren’t on a vegetarian or vegan diet
+• Protein: If you aren’t on a vegetarian or vegan diet, swap for cooked chicken or beef.

 🗒 Best served with